GoogleCloudPlatform/k8s-node-termination-handler/README.md

 The agent crashes whenever it encounters an unrecoverable error with the metadata APIs.
 This agent is not production hardened yet and so use it with caution.

+## Graceful terminations for regular pods (Non-system pods)

+The pods that are not in the kube-system are called **regular pods** in this agent.
+By default, regular pods are deleted immediately before deleting system pods.
+If you want to delete regular pods gracefully, please add `--system-pod-grace-period=n` in arguments according to the following rules:

+- If targeted VM is Preemptible VM, specify `n` with a value from `0s` to `14s`.
+- If targeted VM is regular VM, specify `n` with a value from `0s` to the value of `(--regular-vm-timeout / 2) - 1`.

+If you follow the rules above, `VM timeout - system-grace-pod-period` will be given as a grace period for deleting regular pods.
+Note that `VM timeout` in Preemptible VM is [30 seconds](https://cloud.google.com/compute/docs/instances/preemptible#preemption-process).

+If you specify `0s`, the system pods will be terminated immediately and the regular pods will have about 30 seconds of grace period.
+If you specify `14s`, both system and regular pods will have about `14s` of grace period.

+Also, `the timeout value of VM (e.g. preemptible=30s) / 2` cannot be used as a maximum value in `--system-pod-grace-period` for regular pods.

+In addition, if the actual delete process fails, it will retry internally based on exponential backoff.
+In that case, the grace period is set considering the elapsed time, but it may shorten the actual grace period.